phj1120/ccptracker/README.md

 A: Yes, you can install and use it independently in each project.

 ### Q: Does it work on Windows?
-A: Yes, it works on Windows, macOS, and Linux as long as Node.js and Python are installed.
+A: Yes, it works on Windows, macOS, and Linux as long as Node.js is installed.

 ### Q: How to prevent CSV file from being added to Git?
 A: Use the `--githide` option: `npx ccptracker init --githide`.
 This will add the CSV file to gitignore as well.